Diary of a Wimpy Kid (2010 film): Cast

+Production

+An adaptation of the first Diary of a Wimpy Kid novel was announced in 2008, with Thor Freudenthal signing on as director in December 2008.
+In July 2009, Zachary Gordon was cast in the lead role of Greg Heffley.
+Rachael Harris also signed on for the role of Susan Heffley, Greg's mother.
+In August 2009, Steve Zahn was cast as Frank Heffley, Greg's father.

+Visual effects

+The mold for the Cheese was completely digital.
+Filmmakers left a real square of cheese outside for a few days inside a wire cage to keep animals out and sunlight in, and after this, a piece of cheese was made out of silicone and had mold effects added using CGI.

+The animated sequences were not 2D animated, but in fact made with 3D animation.
+The animated sequences were first animated in 3D, and then rendered in a rough sketch shader to make them look 2D.

 Release

 Tie-in book

 A tie-in book, written by Kinney, called The Wimpy Kid Movie Diary, was published on March 16, 2010, by Amulet Books (an imprint of Abrams Books).
 It includes film stills, storyboards, preliminary concept drawings and also behind-the-scenes information to humorously chronicle the making of Diary of a Wimpy Kid, Diary of a Wimpy Kid: Rodrick Rules, and Diary of a Wimpy Kid: Dog Days.
 It also includes some new illustrations.

 Home media

 The film was released on DVD and Blu-ray on August 3, 2010.
+The DVD bonus features include a comentary track from director Thor Freudenthal and co-writer Gabe Sachs, deleted diary pages and the film's trailer.
 The Blu-ray version features six pages from Rowley's diary, Diary of an Awesome, Friendly Kid.
-The film was released on the streaming service Disney+ on November 12, 2019; its launch date.
+It was released on the streaming service Disney+ on November 12, 2019; its launch date.

 Reception

 Critical response

-Review aggregator site Rotten Tomatoes gives the film an approval rating of 54% based on 106 reviews and an average rating of 5.51/10.
-The website's critical consensus reads, "Unlike its bestselling source material, Diary of a Wimpy Kid fails to place a likable protagonist at the center of its middle-school humor – and its underlying message is drowned out as a result."
-It also holds a rating of 56/100 at Metacritic, based on 26 reviews, indicating "mixed or average reviews".
 Audience surveyed by CinemaScore gave this film an "A-."

 Roger Ebert gave the film three-and-a-half stars out of four, writing "It's nimble, bright and funny.
 It doesn't dumb down.
 It doesn't patronize.
 It knows something about human nature."
 Glenn Whipp of the Associated Press was less positive, saying, "In transferring the clean, precise humor of Kinney's illustrations and prose to the big-screen, the material loses just a bit of its charm."
 At the Movies host David Stratton gave the film one star while co-host Margaret Pomeranz gave it half a star.
 Stratton called the film "tiresome" and said there was "nothing remotely interesting in Thor Freudenthal's direction or the screenplay."
 Pomeranz disliked the character of Greg Heffley, saying "I really thought he was unpleasant.
 I did not want to spend time with him.
 I could not wait for the end of this film."

-OregonLive.com gave the movie a C+ grade, criticizing it for being "too often dull, unappealing and clumsy, hobbled by unnecessary changes and inventions that add no charm, energy or, truly, point."
+OregonLive.com gave the film a C+ grade, criticizing it for being "too often dull, unappealing and clumsy, hobbled by unnecessary changes and inventions that add no charm, energy or, truly, point."